dframe-docs/website/main/section1.rst

   Dframe
   ======

-  **Dframe** is a PHP Framework which at the core was developed having small websites in mind.
-Although with time it grew big enough to support even complex projects.
-It also has many usefull modules such as:
+  **Dframe** is a PHP framework to build web applications, APIs and microservices.
+It also has many useful components such as:

   - Database plain query handling,
   - CSRF tokens,